300 Christian Books

-The book explores whether Evangelicals and Catholics have the same gospel if they have core commitments that contradict.
-It lays out how the words used to understand the gospel are the same but differ drastically in their underlying theology.
+The book explores whether Evangelicals and Catholics have the same Gospel if they have core commitments that contradict.
+It lays out how the words used to understand the Gospel are the same but differ drastically in their underlying theology.

-With keen insight, De Chirico looks at various aspects of Roman Catholic theology - including Mary, the intercession of the saints, purgatory and papal infallibility - from an Evangelical perspective to argue that theological framework of Roman Catholicism is not faithful to the biblical gospel.
+With keen insight, De Chirico looks at various aspects of Roman Catholic theology - including Mary, the intercession of the saints, purgatory and papal infallibility - from an Evangelical perspective to argue that the theological framework of Roman Catholicism is not faithful to the biblical Gospel.
 Only by understanding the real differences can genuine dialogue flourish.